Homemade preserves - sauerkraut with carrots, apples and cumin

-We repeat all treatments until the products are exhausted or the barrel is full.
-Finally, cover the barrel, load it with a stone and close it.
+We repeat all the treatments until the products run out or the barrel is full.
+Finally, the barrel is covered, weighted with a stone and closed.

-After a few days of fermentation (3 - 7 days, it all depends on the temperature of the room where our barrel is standing), pierce the cabbage with a stick.
-We stick the stick to the bottom, place next to the place in order to remove excess gases.
+After a few days of fermentation (3 - 7 days, it all depends on the temperature of the room where the barrel is placed) pierce the cabbage with a stick.
+We stick the stick to the bottom, place by place, in order to drain excess gases.

 Cabbage changes its taste as it matures.
-When it reaches the acidity that suits us best, we put it into scalded jars.
-We keep in a cool place.
+When it reaches the acidity that suits us best, we put it into sterilized jars.
+We store it in a cool place.